squeakycheese75/wallstreetbets-sentiment-analyser/README.md

 ## Disclaimer

-This project is not financial advise.
+This project is not financial advice.
+Please be aware of Reddit API limits.